ttstormxx/lineadd/README_EN.md

     path: #Relative Path
     alias: #Alias: List Corresponding to Dictionary Names in Order
         - cap
+    type: #Use the "path" value to designate the dictionary as a path-based dictionary or leave it empty.
 ```

 #### Automatically set the configuration file using the root directory.